 Mads Nissen, through this masterclass, will introduce us to the world of documentary photography, which skills you would need for it, and which tips he feels crucial for us to know.

 When struggling to find a story, Mads gives us this advice: move.
-He doesn't struggle to find ideas as he is moving between projects all the time.
-You should be asking yourself this question: what do you want to say and express?
+Find ideas as you are moving between projects all the time.
+Ask yourself this question: what do you want to say and express?

-For him, his work stayed the same since the beginning.
-It has improved, but the style and the influences have remained the same.
-However, its quality improved.
+Mads' work was the same since the beginning.
+It has improved, but the style has remained the same.
+However, its quality improved tremendously.

 Mistakes to avoid

 Later on, Mads lists us which mistakes he recommends avoiding.
-For example, it is crucial to stay focused on what you want to portray, and cropping the unwanted elements is essential for this sort of photography.
+Stay focused on what you want to portray, and crop the unwanted elements.
+That is essential for this sort of photography.

 Lighting in documentary photography

-When it comes to lighting, Mads prefers using the setting daylight, instead of keeping the ultra-white balance, mainly because he prefers natural light that shows true colors.
+When it comes to lighting, Mads prefers using the setting of daylight instead of keeping the ultra-white balance, using natural light that shows true colors.